 Extreme heat kills more people per year than any other climate disaster and negatively affects nearly every human activity and society worldwide.
-The magnitude of the danger cannot be overstated and the number of people exposed to extreme heat only rises as the world urbanizes.
+The magnitude of the danger cannot be overstated and the number of people exposed to extreme heat only rises as greenhouse gas emissions continue and the world urbanizes.

 Over 1 billion